noi-techpark/webcomp-boilerplate/README.md

 Replace all `ToDo` notes in this file and adjust also the following files:
 - package.json:
     - Adjust the general parts like name, description, ...
-    - Adjust the three scripts `npm run start`, `npm run build` and `npm run test`
+    - Adjust the scripts `npm run start`, `npm run build`, `npm run lint` and `npm run test` or change them if you use `yarn` for instance
 - wcs-manifest.json:
     - Adjust the general parts like title, description, ...
-    - Adjust the configuration part with all possible configuration options (https://webcomponents.opendatahub.bz.it/getting-started)
+    - Adjust the configuration part with all possible configuration options (https://webcomponents.opendatahub.bz.it/getting-started) and test them with the [Validator](https://webcomponents.opendatahub.bz.it/validator/)

 # ToDo: Project Name